ashfurrow/blog/source/blog/2017-11-04-so-i-have-been-struggling.html.markdown

 END_NARROW

 It's been three weeks now and I. Am.
 Loving.
 It.
-It's brought some joy back into my life while I struggle through all the shit I'm going through right now.
+Blue Apron has brought some joy back into my life while I struggle through all the shit I'm going through right now.
 It reminded me that _I like to cook_.

 And that hard stuff?
-The planning and grocery lists and going to store?
+The planning and grocery lists and going to store and cleaning the kitchen?
 Well I'd forgotten, but I like that too.
-Today I noticed an _amazing_ grocery store literally on my walk home.
+Yesterday, I noticed an _amazing_ grocery store literally on my walk home.
 It excited me.
 I went in, planned not one, but two meals!
 I had a goddamn _conversation_ with the cashier about what I was planning to cook and _I enjoyed it_.

 I'm still not completely at ease with my feelings about the modern conveniences of New York and the internet.
-Maybe parts of me will always be at odds, a struggle between rigid parsimony and practical indulgence.
+Maybe parts of me will always be at odds: a struggle between rigid parsimony and practical indulgence.
 But embracing convenience and starting Blue Apron sparked something with me.
 It re-ignited a source of joy for me, and is responsible for a much-needed reprieve from the things I'm struggling with right now.

 ---

 I have realized that the most effective solutions to my problems _always_ involve talking it through with someone.
-It's a mix of Rubber Duck debugging but for emotions, and advice from trusted friends.
+It's a mix of [Rubber Duck debugging][duck] but for emotions, and advice from trusted friends.
 It came down to talking, but I had to be honest and I usually had to start the conversation.
 That was really hard.
 Like, _the hardest thing_.
 But I did it.
-I worked up the courage for days and finally sprung a conversationa about suicidal ideation on my unsuspecting wife while seated in a bustling café.
-It worked, and I felt _so_ much better.
+I worked up the courage for days and finally sprung a conversation about suicidal ideation on my unsuspecting wife while seated in a bustling café.
+But it worked, and I felt _so_ much better.

 If you're struggling with the kinds of problems I'm having, I want you to try talking to someone you trust about how you're feeling.
 Please.
 I promise that you _are_ worth the struggle it will be to ask: "can we talk?"